dahall/Vanara/Core/readme.md

 ---- | ----
 [Vanara.InteropServices.AnySizeStructFieldArray<T>](https://github.com/dahall/Vanara/search?l=C%23&q=AnySizeStructFieldArray<T>) | For structures that end with an ANYSIZE array field, this structure can be used to represent the value rather than using `System.Runtime.InteropServices.UnmanagedType.ByValArray` but only when using an <c>unmanaged</c> type for <typeparamref name="T" />.
 [Vanara.InteropServices.AnySizeStructUnmanagedFieldArray<T>](https://github.com/dahall/Vanara/search?l=C%23&q=AnySizeStructUnmanagedFieldArray<T>) | For structures that end with an ANYSIZE array field, this structure can be used to represent the value rather than using `System.Runtime.InteropServices.UnmanagedType.ByValArray` but only when using an <c>unmanaged</c> type for <typeparamref name="T" />.
+[Vanara.PInvoke.ArrayPointer<T>](https://github.com/dahall/Vanara/search?l=C%23&q=ArrayPointer<T>) | A pointer to an array of entries in a structure.
 [Vanara.BOOL](https://github.com/dahall/Vanara/search?l=C%23&q=BOOL) | Managed instance of the four-byte BOOL type.
 [Vanara.BOOLEAN](https://github.com/dahall/Vanara/search?l=C%23&q=BOOLEAN) | Managed instance of the single-byte BOOLEAN type.
 [Vanara.Extensions.EnumFlagIndexer<T>](https://github.com/dahall/Vanara/search?l=C%23&q=EnumFlagIndexer<T>) | Structure to use in place of a enumerated type with the `System.FlagsAttribute` set.
 Allows for indexer access to flags and simplifies boolean logic.
 [Vanara.InteropServices.GuidPtr](https://github.com/dahall/Vanara/search?l=C%23&q=GuidPtr) | The GuidPtr structure represents a LPGUID.
+[Vanara.PInvoke.LPCSTRArrayPointer](https://github.com/dahall/Vanara/search?l=C%23&q=LPCSTRArrayPointer) | A pointer to an array of ANSI string pointers as a field in a structure.
+[Vanara.PInvoke.LPCTSTRArrayPointer](https://github.com/dahall/Vanara/search?l=C%23&q=LPCTSTRArrayPointer) | A pointer to an array of platform specific string pointers as a field in a structure.
+[Vanara.PInvoke.LPCWSTRArrayPointer](https://github.com/dahall/Vanara/search?l=C%23&q=LPCWSTRArrayPointer) | A pointer to an array of Unicode (wide) string pointers as a field in a structure.
+[Vanara.PInvoke.ManagedArrayPointer<T>](https://github.com/dahall/Vanara/search?l=C%23&q=ManagedArrayPointer<T>) | A pointer to an array of entries in a structure.
 [Vanara.PInvoke.RefEnumerator<T>](https://github.com/dahall/Vanara/search?l=C%23&q=RefEnumerator<T>) | Enumerator with zero copy access using ref.
 [Vanara.PInvoke.SizeT](https://github.com/dahall/Vanara/search?l=C%23&q=SizeT) | Managed instance of the SIZE_T type.
 [Vanara.InteropServices.StrPtrAnsi](https://github.com/dahall/Vanara/search?l=C%23&q=StrPtrAnsi) | The StrPtr structure represents a LPWSTR.
 [Vanara.InteropServices.StrPtrAuto](https://github.com/dahall/Vanara/search?l=C%23&q=StrPtrAuto) | The StrPtr structure represents a LPTSTR.
 [Vanara.InteropServices.StrPtrUni](https://github.com/dahall/Vanara/search?l=C%23&q=StrPtrUni) | The StrPtr structure represents a LPWSTR.
+[Vanara.PInvoke.StructPointer<T>](https://github.com/dahall/Vanara/search?l=C%23&q=StructPointer<T>) | A pointer to a structure.
 [Vanara.PInvoke.time_t](https://github.com/dahall/Vanara/search?l=C%23&q=time_t) | Managed instance of the time_t type.
 ### Interfaces
 Interface | Description